debezium/debezium-examples/kstreams-live-update/README.md

     --topic sales_per_category
 ```

-# Shut down the cluster
+## Shut down the cluster

 ```shell
 docker-compose down
 ```

-# Locally testing the aggregator
+## Locally testing the aggregator

 Add `- ADVERTISED_HOST_NAME=<YOUR HOST IP>` to the `environment` section of the "kafka" service in _docker-compose.yaml_.

 Run `io.debezium.examples.kstreams.liveupdate.aggregator.Main`, passing `<YOUR HOST IP>:9092` as program argument.

+## Demo instructions

+See _demo.md_ and _demo-os.md_ for steps to demo this during conference talks (running via Docker Compose and OpenShift, respectively).